airswap/airswap-about/technology/protocols.md

 ## RFQ

-AirSwap Request-for-Quote \(RFQ\) is used by market makers to provide orders with expirations.
+AirSwap Request-for-Quote \(RFQ\) is used by [makers](makers.md)]to provide orders with expirations.
 Takers will request an order periodically and have the option to fill it.

 **Protocol Features**